Meaning of life: In popular culture

 The mystery of life and its true meaning is an often recurring subject in popular culture, featured in entertainment media and various forms of art.

 Monty Python's The Meaning of Life includes a character played by Michael Palin being handed an envelope containing "the meaning of life", which she opens and reads out to the audience: "Well, it's nothing very special.
 Uh, try to be nice to people, avoid eating fat, read a good book every now and then, get some walking in, and try to live together in peace and harmony with people of all creeds and nations."

 In Douglas Adams' book The Hitchhiker's Guide to the Galaxy, the Answer to the Ultimate Question of Life, the Universe, and Everything is given the numeric solution "42", after seven and a half million years of calculation by a giant supercomputer called Deep Thought.
 When this answer is met with confusion and anger from its constructors, Deep Thought explains that "I think the problem such as it was, was too broadly based.
 You never actually stated what the question was."
 Deep Thought then constructs another computer—the Earth—to calculate what the Ultimate Question actually is.
 Later Ford and Arthur manage to extract the question as the Earth computer would have rendered it.
 That question turns out to be "what do you get if you multiply six by nine", and it is realised that the program was ruined by the unexpected arrival of the Golgafrinchans on Earth, and so the actual Ultimate Question of Life, The Universe, And Everything remains unknown.

 In Person of Interest season 5 episode 13, an artificial intelligence referred to as The Machine tells Harold Finch that the secret of life is "Everyone dies alone.
 But if you mean something to someone, if you help someone, or love someone.
 If even a single person remembers you then maybe you never really die at all."
 This phrase is then repeated at the very end of the show to add emphasis to the finale.

+The Offspring have also made a song about it.